dssg/triage/docs/sources/dirtyduck/index.md

     git clone https://github.com/dssg/triage

-Second, in the `triage/docs/sources/dirtyduck/` directory run
+Second, in the cloned repository's top-level directory run

     ./tutorial.sh up

 This will take several minutes the first time you do it.

-After this, you may decide [to do the quickstart tutorial](dirtyduck_quickstart.md).
+After this, you may decide [to do the quickstart tutorial](dirty_duckling.md).

 ## Before you start